quentinsf/ansible-webfaction/README.md

 # Webfaction tools for Ansible

+**NOTE: These modules have now been contributed to [the ansible-modules-extras repository](https://github.com/ansible/ansible-modules-extras), so should be included with Ansible 2.0 onwards.
+Please submit any pull requests there, since this repository will eventually be discarded.**

 This is a starting point for some Ansible modules for provisioning domains, apps, and websites on Webfaction, using the [Webfaction API](http://docs.webfaction.com/xmlrpc-api/).

-NOTE: These modules have now been contributed to the ansible-extras repository, so should be included with Ansible 2.0 onwards.

 ## Background